 About Emma Levy

-As a Total Immersion coach, I have been privileged to learn from Terry Laughlin, founder of Total Immersion, as well as Tracey Baumann and other Master Coaches from across the world.
-I am certified to coach in all four strokes
+I first trained as a swim coach (all 4 strokes) with Total Immersion.
+I was privileged to learn from Terry Laughlin, founder of TI, as well as Tracey Baumann, and other Master Coaches from across the world.

 - my experience of swimming and overcoming injury

-- my knowledge of Total Immersion techniques and practice principles
+- my knowledge of stroke technique and practice principles

 - my skills in supporting others to achieve their goals

 - my understanding and application of improvement science methods